raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

   //=> '()()()'
 ```

-We now have all we need to implement the third and fourth cases:
+Adding support for the third and fourth cases is straightforward:

 ```javascript
 const balanced =